jmattick/RNA_Editing_Detection_Pipeline/README.md

 An output table will be created with the name outTable_XXXXX with XXXXX representing a random number sequence.
 Use the generated file name for the remaining commands.

-Select positions with variants by running the selectPositions.py script
+Select positions with variants by running the selectPositions.py script within the output directory.

 ```
 nohup python3 REDItools_python3/accessory/selectPositions.py -i outTable_XXXXX -d 12 -c 2 -C 10 -v 2 -V 0 -f 0.1 -F 1.0 -e -u -o candidates.txt&